ENCODE-DCC/rna-seq-pipeline/docs/installation.md

 ## Croo

 The way [Cromwell](https://software.broadinstitute.org/wdl/documentation/execution) organizes pipeline outputs is not always the most clear and findable.
 Croo is a tool to reorganize the files in more readable manner.
-Croo is available in [the Cheeseshop](https://pypi.org/project/croo/) and it is installed by running:
+Croo is available in [PyPI](https://pypi.org/project/croo/) and it is installed by running:

 ```bash
   $ pip install croo